 • Samuel R. Mott — Nationally-known for the cider company he founded in 1842, Mott and his family lived on the corner of Ocean Avenue and Beach Road in the late 1800s.
 Today the company is part of the Cadbury-Schweppes beverage empire.

 • William Barbour — Owned the Barbour Linen Thread Company, which manufactured linen treads for fishing liens and nets.
 His son, William, born in Monmouth Beach in 1888 and later a Rumson resident and its mayor, represented New Jersey in the US Senate starting in 1931.
 The family’s large Stanford White-designed house on Ocean Avenue, where the Admiralty now stands, was torn down in 1973.

 • John Torrey, Jr. — A prominent NJ attorney and state senator, he was a main leader-investor of the Monmouth Beach Association.
 The wealthy group that shaped the town into an exclusive resort starting in the 1870s.
 He owned the large house on Beach Road next to the old clubhouse hotel.
 He also played a key role in getting the seashore railroad into the area.
 Later on he owned all of Lakehurst and developed it into a community.
 He died in 1914.

-• Captain Eddie Rickenbacker — A winner of the Medal of Honor for his daring as an ace World War I fighter-pilot, he lived on Valentine Street.
-Before the war, he was a race car driver (competing in the first Indianapolis 500) and also was the chauffeur for George Fisher Baker in MB.
-A longtime president of Eastern Air Lines, he died in 1973.
+• Eddie Rickenbacker — A recipient of the Medal of Honor for his daring as an ace World War I fighter-pilot, he lived on Valentine Street.
+Before the war, he was a race car driver (competing in the first Indianapolis 500) and also was a chauffeur for wealthy Monmouth Beach banker George Fisher Baker.
+A longtime president of Eastern Air Lines, Rickenbacker died in 1973.

 • Oliver Byron — A renowned actor in his day, he performed alongside the Booth brothers (John Wilkes and Edwin) in the 1850s.
 He owned a large mansion on Ocean Avenue and other land in MB and in Long Branch.
 The firehouse in North Long Branch he helped fund and is named in his honor.
 He died in 1920 at age 77.